Down syndrome research

-Research of Down syndrome–related genes is based on studying the genes located on chromosome 21.
+Research related to Down syndrome focuses on the genes located on chromosome 21.
 In general, this leads to an overexpression of the genes.
 Understanding the genes involved may help to target medical treatment to individuals with Down syndrome.
 It is estimated that chromosome 21 contains 200 to 250 genes.
 Recent research has identified a region of the chromosome that contains the main genes responsible for the pathogenesis of Down syndrome, located proximal to 21q22.3.
 The search for major genes involved in Down syndrome characteristics is normally in the region 21q21–21q22.3.

 Genes

 Some suspected genes involved in features of Down syndrome are given in the Table 1: